greatest-ape/OctaSine/README.md

 # OctaSine

-Frequency modulation based VST2 plugin written in Rust.
+VST2 frequency modulation synthesizer written in Rust.
+Audio examples are available at [soundcloud.com/octasine](https://soundcloud.com/octasine).

 ## About

-* Audio examples are available at [soundcloud.com/octasine](https://soundcloud.com/octasine)
 * Four operators with independent parameters such as volume, panning, modulation index, feedback, three different frequency modifiers (ratio, free and fine) and ASDR volume envelope parameters.
 The operators can be